laserpants/trombone/docs/authentication.rst

 Security model
 --------------

 To establish the authenticity of a request, the server performs a message integrity check using a cryptographic primitive known as a HMAC (hash-based message authentication code).
 A MAC is attached to each request, in the form of an ``API-Access`` header.
 During dispatch, a subsequent code is computed from the request object using a token (secure key) associated with the client application.
-The result of this operation is compared against the original MAC attached to the request in order to verify or refute its authenticity.
+The result of this operation is compared against the original MAC attached to the request in order to verify its authenticity.

 The key is a random, 40-character long, hexadecimal string.